MicroWebStacks/astro-big-doc/README.md

  - prepare `.github/workflows/deploy.yml`

 ## Todos
+- resize toc menu
+- get headings from imported markdown
+- add href links icons to markdown
+- menu auto depth adjust
+- menu depth slider
-- left menu directory without index has action on full area
+- left menu, directory without index should have action on full area
 - AppBar right float icons
 - ssr mode signin with github
-- markdown mdx
+- panzoom component
-- ToC
+- gallery
 - pages types and icons
 - left nav menu generation from getStaticPatshs
 - auto adjust collapsed Tree menu items to fit page height (all level or nothins)
-- Arrow icon on fixed-nav when menu can be opened/collapsed
 - open close on nav-resize click
 - store nav menu width / prevent reset on same page reload
-- evaluate css resize if it can resolve resize mouse events usage

-## issues
+## Thoughts
+- allow index pages but do not use them to keep consistent nav menu of folders/items
-adding interactive SVGs that can be styled with css is challenging
+- adding interactive SVGs that can be styled with css is challenging
   - `svg.astro` uses the innerHTML fragment which breaks visibility of `style` tag no longer scoping imported SVG
   - import of `rightarrow.astro` still requires style to be either global or inline
   - Tree menu collapse transition :
     - display block/none does not animate the height
     - scaleY does not bring the height down to 0 due to remaining padding margin
     - height can be animated but must be set initially